jreisinger/ghrel/README.md

 verifying checksums           OK
 ```

-To use ghrel download a [binary](https://github.com/jreisinger/ghrel/releases) for your system and architecture.
+To use ghrel, download a [binary](https://github.com/jreisinger/ghrel/releases) for your system and architecture.
 Or `go install github.com/jreisinger/ghrel@latest`.